ni/nimi-python/docs/nidmm/functions.rst

     session, and it retrieves and clears the oldest instance in which NI-DMM coerced a value you specified to another value.

-    If you set  to VI\_TRUE (1), NI-DMM keeps a list of all coercions it makes on ViInt32 or ViReal64 values that you pass to NI-DMM functions.
+    If you set :py:data:`nidmm.RECORD\_COERCIONS` to VI\_TRUE (1), NI-DMM keeps
+    a list of all coercions it makes on ViInt32 or ViReal64 values that you pass to NI-DMM functions.
 Use this function to retrieve information from that list.

     :param buffer_size: Passes the number of bytes in the ViChar array you specify for the **Coercion\_Record** parameter.
 If the next coercion record string,